 I had the opportunity to visit the dreamy town of Sintra during my visit to Lisbon in September 2019.
-Despite only spending one day there, Sintra was a huge highlight of the trip for me and so I thought I would share how to have the perfect day in Sintra!
+Despite only spending one day there, Sintra was a huge highlight of the trip for me.

 The historic centre in Sintra is a beautiful maze of small streets and gift shops.